 If you’re experiencing constipation, you may want to make it a point to drink more water.

 180 Medical Community member Darlene lives with an ileostomy, and one tip she offers is to carry a jug of water with you everywhere you go.
-She makes sure she is fully hydrated so she is at lower risk of constipation and dehydration.
+She makes sure she is fully hydrated so she is at a lower risk of constipation and dehydration.

 In addition, it’s a good idea to go ahead and talk to your doctor or ostomy nurse about your options.
 Changing your diet with the addition or elimination of certain foods may also help this issue.
 Medications may also help.